This is an accordion element with a series of buttons that open and close related content panels.

 I would like to take a directed study.
 How does that work?

 A directed study is an independent research project that you will do under the guidance of a professor.
-You will need a professor’s permission to register for a directed study with him/her, you will also need to fill out the directed study permission form for this class to count for the IS Major.
+You will need a professor’s permission to register for a directed study with them.

 There are a couple different ways in which students seek out a directed study.
 Most commonly, students develop a brief research proposal and request the help of a professor whose research focuses on that area.
-Other students might assist a professor with a larger, ongoing research project that s/he has been working on already.
+Other students might assist a professor with a larger, ongoing research project that they have been working on already.

 A few tips: when you set up the directed study with a professor, make sure it is clear to you what your requirements are, when your deadlines are, how often you will meet, and how you will be graded.